Crawl Space Moisture Control for Pacific Northwest Homes

-Crawl Space Moisture Control in the Pacific Northwest
+- Why Crawl Space Moisture Control Matters in the Pacific Northwest

 Why Crawl Space Moisture Control Matters in the Pacific Northwest

-Moisture is the condition that allows many crawl space problems to start.
-Damp soil, standing water, poor drainage, plumbing leaks, high humidity, and missing or damaged vapor barriers can all create an environment where mold, odors, pests, wood damage, and insulation failure become more likely.
+Most crawl space problems start with moisture.
+Damp soil, standing water, poor drainage, plumbing leaks, high humidity, and missing or damaged vapor barriers can all allow moisture to collect under the home.
+When that happens, problems like mold, musty odors, pests, wood damage, and damaged insulation become more likely.

 In the Pacific Northwest, long rainy seasons and cool temperatures make crawl space moisture control especially important.
-A crawl space that stays damp can affect indoor air quality, comfort, energy performance, and the durability of the home above it.
+A crawl space that stays damp can affect the air inside your home, make rooms feel less comfortable, increase energy loss, and affect the condition of the home above it.

 Protect the Home from Damp Conditions

-• Helps limit conditions that can contribute to mold and musty odors
+- Helps reduce mold growth and musty odors

 Improve Comfort and Indoor Air Quality

-• Helps reduce musty odors entering the home from below
+- Helps reduce musty odors coming into the home from below

-• Helps prevent recurring damage to insulation and crawl space materials
+- Helps reduce damage to insulation and other crawl space materials

 Signs You Have a Crawl Space Moisture Problem